Why Are My Magnolia Leaves Curling?

 The first thing to do is to shade the newly planted magnolia for the summer heat.
 To do this, use shade netting or an umbrella.

 Check the soil frequently for the first 2-3 years.
-If it is more than 1-2 inches dry, water the magnolia with at least 1 gallon of water.
+If it is more than 1-2 inches dry, water the magnolia with at least 1 gallon.